 7 This huge Caribbean Spiny Lobster was hiding in its hole

-8 Sunday's second dive was at Coral Gardens, off of Great Dog Island.
-The site contains lots of coral heads and the remains of a plane fuselage.
+Coral Gardens, off of Great Dog Island contains lots of coral heads and the remains of a plane fuselage.
 The plane wrecked at the end of the Tortola runway, was sunk intentionally, and used at one point as a movie prop.
 Here is a giant feather duster worm on the fuselage.
+Sunday's second dive was at Coral Gardens, off of Great Dog Island.
+The site contains lots of coral heads and the remains of a plane fuselage.
+The plane wrecked...

 9 We spotted a turtle swimming past scattered pieces of the plane wreck.